The Binding of Isaac: Rebirth: Expansions

-Isaac throws himself into his toy chest from Ending 12 to hide from both his mother and himself, believing he is the reason his parents fought.
-The chest locks, preventing Isaac from leaving.
-Isaac slowly suffocates to death, with the events of the game being his final delusions.
-His mother puts up missing posters around the neighborhood in an attempt to find him, to no avail.
-After an indeterminate amount of time, she opens the locked chest Isaac was in, and mourns Isaac's death.

-In-game, upon venturing back from the depths of the basement to the surface, Isaac finds himself in a memory of his house.
-He sleeps in his mother's bed, and is awoken by a nightmare.
-Isaac enters the living room, where he fights Dogma, an embodiment of the Christian broadcasts watched by his mother.
-After defeating Dogma, Isaac fights the Four Horsemen of the Apocalypse, followed by The Beast (who is wearing his mother's dress), the true final boss of the game.

-Isaac finally ascends up to the sky, and his life flashes back before him once more, before he sees nothing.
-In a final hallucination, Isaac's father interjects, questioning if Isaac really wants the story to end like this and suggests a happier ending.
-Isaac agrees, and his father changes the opening narration to "Isaac and his parents lived in a small house, on the top of a hill...".
-Isaac passes away as the scene fades to black.
+The game's expansions add several more endings.
+These expand on Isaac's background: his father abandoned the family and his mother has been abusing him since.
+In the final ending, Isaac ascends to Heaven as his life flashes before his eyes.
+However, the narrator, whom Isaac refers to as his father, interjects.
+The narrator asks if Isaac wants to change the story, and Isaac agrees.
+The narrator begins to tell a new story, featuring Isaac and both of his parents.

 Development

 The Binding of Isaac was developed by Edmund McMillen and Florian Himsl in 2011 during a game jam after the completion of Super Meat Boy, McMillen's previous game.
 Since Super Meat Boy was successful, McMillen was not concerned about making a popular game; he wanted to craft a game which melded The Legend of Zelda's top-down dungeon approach with the roguelike genre, wrapping it in religious allegory inspired by his upbringing.
 They used Adobe Flash, since it enabled them to develop the game quickly.
 McMillen quietly released the game to Steam for PC, where it unexpectedly became very popular.
 Wanting to expand the game, McMillen and Himsl discovered limitations in Flash which made an expansion difficult.
 Although they could incorporate more content with the Wrath of the Lamb expansion, McMillen had to abandon a second expansion due to the limitations.